Ajmalniz/books-api-app/README.md

-# fetch is used to get data fro API
+# fetch is used to get data from Postman API client side and server side rendering
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started